dalihub/nui-demo/ThemeExample/docs/NUIXamlStyleSyntax.md

 ```

 ### Namespace
-As in C# code, the namespace of classes used in the file must be specified at the beginning of it.
+As in C# code, the namespace of classes used in the file must be specified.
 Without proper namespace, the application throws xaml parsing errors.

 Here are mandatory namespaces.